 To benefit from it, Articles 8 CEDH and 131-30-2 of the penal code set the criteria in the sense of constant severity.

 To benefit from it, you must in particular:

-Reside regularly in France for +10 years, not be a polygamist, have a marital life established for 4 years and prior to the alleged acts, the community of life has not ceased (if divorce proceedings are in progress, immunity will not play), the facts must not have been committed against the spouse, the children.
+To reside regularly in France for +10 years, not to be polygamous, to have a marital life established for 4 years and prior to the facts prosecuted, the community of life has not ceased (if a divorce procedure is in progress, immunity will not play), the facts must not have been committed against the spouse, the children.